For any industry, it’s important to keep up with the trends to have a leading position in the industry.

 They also invested in training centers and mobile commerce platforms to empower their distributors and stay competitive in China’s fast-moving digital space.

-6. Subscription-based MLM model
+6. Subscription-based MLM Model

-And it works.
-According to Deloitte, the subscription e-commerce market has grown by more than 100% every year for the past five years.
-McKinsey also found that companies using a subscription model can see customer lifetime value jump 2 to 5 times higher than those that don’t.
+Similarly, McKinsey also concluded that companies using a subscription model can see customer lifetime value jump 2 to 5 times higher than those that don’t.

 7. Virtual Events and Webinars